 Workers will receive the lesser of:

-The employer can select a different 16-week period for each employee, however each employee must have a consecutive 16-week period.
+The employer can select a different 16-week period for each employee.
+However, each employee must have a consecutive 16-week period.
 Paid or unpaid employee leave during the enrolment period will not constitute a break in eligibility under this program.

 Required documents for applying

-- Completed client worksheet Excel spreadsheet
+- A completed client worksheet Excel spreadsheet for Phase 1 or Phase 2.

 - Copies of the most recent pay stubs, for all employees in the application, covering the dates and proof of wages paid.
+Yukon income support amountmust be recorded as a separate pay category on the paystub.

 How to apply